-15. Who is responsible for maintaining facility locate marks, and how long must they be maintained?
+11. Who is responsible for maintaining facility locate marks, and how long must they be maintained?

 The excavator is required to maintain locate marks for the life of the project.
 Excavators have the flexibility to determine the extent of a project that they wish to have marked at any one time.
 Once marked, the excavator must maintain the accuracy of the original marks.

-Occasionally, locate marks are destroyed before an excavator has had the chance to take offset markings, and operators have been consistently responsive to re-marking their facilities.
-However, excavators that make repeated calls for relocates, because of their failure to maintain the marks, are subject to civil penalties.
-OAR 952-001-0090(2)(a)
+Locate marks occasionally are destroyed before an excavator has had the chance to take offset markings, and operators have been consistently responsive to re-marking their facilities.
+However, excavators that make repeated calls for re-locates, because of their failure to maintain the marks, are subject to civil penalties.

-16. For Design/Pre-survey Locate requests, how long can the request be maintained as active, and does a new locate request need to be made prior to actual excavation?
+12. For Design/Pre-survey Locate requests, how long can the request be maintained as active, and does a new locate request need to be made prior to actual excavation?

-Maintenance of the locate marks and the length of time they are good for is the same as described in question 12, a new locate request prior to excavation is required.
-OAR 952-001-0080
+Maintenance of the locate marks and the length of time they are good for is the same as described in question 11, a new locate request prior to excavation is required.